1000miles/typescript-stats-app/NOTES.md

 7. Inheritance vs. Composition
   - Inheritance: Characterized by an 'is a' relationship between two classes.
   - Composition: Characterized by a 'has a' relationship between two classes.

+8. Keyword static with function
+  - does not require to create a new instance of a class